herbou/Unity-AndroidNativeToast/README.md

 # How to use?
-Simply add Toast.cs script to your project :) and now you can use it any where:
+Simply add Toast.cs script to your project :)

+.Now you can use it any where:
 ```c#
 Toast.Show("This is a Toast message");
 ```